-On the occasion, Khatiwada opined that electronic or digital transactions would make the transactions easy and enable government to be taxpayer-friendly.
+On the occasion, Khatiwada opined that electronic or digital transactions would make the transactions easy and enable the government to be taxpayer-friendly.
 After this, he stressed the revenue system would also migrate to the digital means soon.
 Ultimately that will make online payment of any taxes directly from their bank accounts using mobile phones.

 He also directed his staff to properly manage the system.
 The Minister said the government would formulate and implement all necessary laws and regulations for electronic transactions very soon.
 As known, users will be able to pay their taxes and utility bills not exceeding 1 lakh (Rs 100,000), Khalti blog adds in their post quoting Spokesperson of Ministry of Finance.
 Mr. Arjun Prasad Pokharel.

-Revenue Secretary Shishir Kumar Dhungana says that they will expand the system throughout the country within next fiscal year (by 2019 mid-July).
+Revenue Secretary Shishir Kumar Dhungana says that they will expand the system throughout the country within the next fiscal year (by 2019 mid-July).
 Source.

 Nepal Government has started an portal called Rajaswa Service portal to make the government tax payment from there.